MalitsPlus/HoshimiToolkit/lapis/README.md

 # HoshimiToolkit/lapis
 A tool for decrypting assets from Lapis Re:LiGHTs

+This project is marked as **archived**, which means there won't be updates or bug fixes anymore.

 ## Before you decide to go...
 Before you decide to use this tool, you should realize even if you can use my ready-made program, it still could be a tough fight to work through the decryption because there are some tricky customizations must be done during the process.
-That is said, if you don't have any knowledge about programing or reverse-engineering, you'd better close this tab and leave immediately, it's really no need to push yourself to this height.
+That is said, if you don't have any knowledge about programming or reverse-engineering, you'd better close this tab and leave immediately, it's really no need to push yourself to this height.

 ## How to use
 1. Open `LpsPkgMnfstDcpt.sln` with Visual Studio 2022.